TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Show player position
 Start on foot for motherbase, starts on command platform Even more info added to InfLang for translators
+Option: Override Japanese lang code with Chinese for menu translation

 r57 - 2015-10-31 - test release
 Chinese translation included, unconfirmed language code - thanks to rikimtasu